pschool-in/curriculum/content/grammar/new-topics/simile.md

  ```
  run like the wind, to run fast
- slither like snake, to move quickly and fast
+ slither like a snake, to move quickly and fast
  drink like a fish, to drink a lot of water
  fight like a lion, to fight very hard
- hard as rock, to be sturdy and strong
+ hard as a rock, to be sturdy and strong
  ```

  ## Simile or Not a simile